-Radius Hampton Court is owned and operated by Radius Residential Care Limited and cares for up to 45 residents requiring hospital (medical and geriatric) and rest home level of care.
-On the day of the audit there were 39 residents.
+Radius Matamata Retirement Village is owned and operated by Radius Residential Care Limited and cares for up to 99 residents requiring hospital (medical and geriatric) and rest home level of care.
+On the day of the audit there were 68 residents.

-This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora Health New Zealand -Te Matau a Mãui Hawke's Bay.
+This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora Health New Zealand - Waikato.
 The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with residents, family/whānau, management, staff, and a general practitioner.

-There has been change in management since the last audit.
-The facility manager is a registered nurse with considerable experience in aged care and was the previous clinical nurse manager.
-The facility manager is supported by a clinical nurse manager who has been in the role for three months.
+There have not been any changes in management since the last audit.
+The facility manager has qualifications and significant experience in management and leadership in health care.
+The facility manager is supported by a clinical nurse manager who has been in the role since April 2022.
 They are both supported by the Radius regional manager and a national quality manager.

-The service implemented a new electronic management system.
+The service implemented a new electronic resident management system.